vwout/docker-openluup/readme.md

 To start openLuup, invoke docker and add options like volume mounts (see below) to your liking:

     docker run -p 3480:3480 vwout/openluup

+When a container is started in this manner, the configuration and plugins are stored with the container.
+This means that when the container is removed, the configuration is also lost.

-For ease of use, the docker-compose.yml file defines the openLuup image in two variants (using the master and development branch of openLuup) and contains a definition for mapping ports, binding a local directory for plugin development and mounting named volumes.
+The `docker-compose.yml` file in the repository defines the openLuup image in two variants (using the master and development branch of openLuup), for both a debian and alpine based image and contains a definition for mapping ports, binding a local directory for plugin development and mounting named volumes.

     docker-compose up openluup-development